Carroll Creek Kinetic Art Promenade

 Since its inception in 1993 in Frederick, Maryland and as its name suggests, the Rotary Club of Carroll Creek has made Carroll Creek part of its mission.

-Its first major donation contributed to the Carroll Street Bridge Mural in 1994, and its members have since devoted countless volunteer-hours toward various community projects such as Festival of the Arts, Color on the Creek, and Sailing through the Winter Solstice.
+Its first major donation contributed to the Carroll Street Bridge Mural in 1994, and its members have since devoted countless volunteer-hours toward various community projects such as Festival of the Arts, Color on the Creek, the Rotary Clock, and Sailing through the Winter Solstice.

 The Rotary Club of Carroll Creek initiated and now manages Carroll Creek Kinetic Art Promenade, which is a not-for-profit privately-funded project that represents a natural evolution in its mission to rejuvenate and beautify Downtown Frederick by displaying kinetic art sculptures in the middle of Carroll Creek.